 You can dispute the inaccurate information by reporting it to the credit bureau (note -- this means you may have to report separately to each of the bureaus) who will then contact your lender.
 Your lender has 30 days to respond to your challenge and if they don’t respond or determine that they were wrong, the item will be removed from your account.

 Negative actions are those actions that hurt your credit score.
 Generally, your credit report will have a “Negative Actions” section that will provide a simple list that will highlight those things that may drag your credit down.
 The two biggest offenders are payment history and credit line utilization.

-- Credit line utilization: To calculate this, sum both the total credit line amount and the amount outstanding for your credit cards and other revolving loans like home equity line of credit.
+- To calculate your credit line utilization add the total credit line amount, the amount outstanding for your credit cards and other revolving loans like home equity line of credit.
 Your total balance divided by your credit line is your line utilization -- the amount of available borrowing that you’re using.
 If this is over 50% it will really bring down your credit score.
-Ideally it should be less than 10%.
+Ideally, it should be less than 10%.
 If you’re over 10%, commit to paying it down and create a paydown plan.

 After you’ve looked through your credit report, check out your credit score.
 This is the number that comes out of a complicated model after the bureau runs your data through it.
 The most popular score is the FICO which can range from 300 to 850.
 Your credit score helps creditors determine how "credit worthy" you are and anything over 720 is considered good.
 Because poor credit means there’s a higher chance you’ll default on a loan, lenders charge higher interest rates to those with lower scores to offset these risks.

 You can monitor your credit score by using a free online service like Credit Karma or Bankrate.
 Both will show your score and the negative actions affecting it.